developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 Selecting "Always" locks EHS in as the default home app and **locks users out of the following** device features by default:

-* Airplane mode
 * USB debugging
 * Access to the file system
-* Keyguard (for unlocking the screen)
 * Keyguard-screen camera and search functions
 * Full access to the System Settings panel
+* Recent apps button

 Administrators can grant or restrict access to individual features or hide the settings panel entirely.